Last Updated on 14 November 2019

-You don’t monitor simply for the sake of monitoring.
+You don’t monitor only for the sake of monitoring.
 Try to spot changes, shifts, indicators, and emerging trends.
 News of relevant upcoming technology or report of a change in consumer preferences should get you excited and alert.
 This is making meaning of all the data.

-When you notice a change, problem, or opportunity, you should put it in perspective of what it means to you.
+When you notice a change, problem or opportunity, you should put it in perspective of what it means to you.

 Decide On Solution

-Hopefully you’ve got at least three options generated above.
+Hopefully, you’ve got at least three options generated above.
 Choose which best satisfies the objective.